RachWalm/black-jack/README.md

 ### Third part libraries

-- [colorama 0.4.6](https://pypi.org/project/colorama/) was used to highlight signficant text so that it would be more readable.
+- [colorama 0.4.6](https://pypi.org/project/colorama/) was used to highlight significant text so that it would be more readable.
 - [emoji 2.8.0](https://pypi.org/project/emoji/) was used to introduce images that made the information more easily interpreted by the user.
 - [numpy 1.24.4](https://numpy.org/doc/stable/reference/) allows the sequencing of arrays.
 - [simple-term-menu 1.6.1](https://pypi.org/project/simple-term-menu/) gave a simple menu that could be adapted to allow for relevant menus